Tailored Training for Every Dog

 Terms & Conditions

 Please note, a 30% non refundable deposit will be required at point of booking.
 Session dates will be held open for 24 hours and are secured when the deposit invoice is cleared.
-The deposit cost is deducted from the overall cost of the session on the day of booking.
+The outstanding balance is taken on the day of the behavioural session, with premium bookings the outstanding balance is taken at the end of the first session to cover the following two sessions.
+Once paid for for sessions are non refundable.
+With premium bookings over three sessions customers are asked to contact Back to Balance Canine Behaviourist with regards to booking the next session.

 Prices for one to one sessions can vary slightly if there is travel involved.